jeffgdotorg/netbox-zero-to-hero/modules/6-Setting-up-the-WiFi/6-Setting-up-the-WiFi.md

 Getting started with Python is super easy and a lot of fun too!
 The [scripts](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/python_scripts) included in the Git repository for this course will get you up and running quickly and within a few minutes you can be interacting with the NetBox database programmatically via the REST API.

-Also, as any Network Engineer / IT Pro looking to expand their skill set knows, Automation is becoming critical for managing modern networks, so by adding some basic Python coding skills to your armory, you will set yourself up for long term career success!
+Also, as any Network Engineer / IT Pro looking to expand their skill set knows, automation is becoming critical for managing modern networks, so by adding some basic Python coding skills to your armory, you will set yourself up for long-term career success!

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options: